-Please note: the Land Transport Amendment Bill (LTAB) is currently before Parliament and proposes changes to the regulatory framework for small passenger services (passenger vehicles with 12 seats or less, including driver).
+Please note: the Land Transport Amendment Bill (LTAB) (external link) is currently before Parliament and proposes changes to the regulatory framework for small passenger services (external link) (passenger vehicles with 12 seats or less, including driver).
 If the legislation is passed, in a few months Approved Taxi Organisations (ATOs) will cease to exist.
 Instead, the same rules will apply across all small passenger services.
 Please consider these upcoming changes when thinking about making an ATO application.

 Sections 30P and 30Q of the Land Transport Act 1998 set out the minimum requirements approved taxi organisations (ATOs) must meet, while section 8 of the Land Transport Operator Licensing Rule details the legal standards and requirements.

 The information on this page is just an overview.

 Operating a taxi service comes with many responsibilities, which is why you have to be an approved taxi organisation to provide this passenger service.
 ATOs coordinate taxi services operating under their name.